Addiction Therapy

 • Substances addictions such as alcohol, cannabis, cocaine, tobacco, e-cigarettes, GHB, heroin, ketamine, sugar, prescription medication, etc

-• Behavioural addictions such as the internet, shopping, gambling, co-dependency, hoarding, sex addiction, pornography, love addiction, workaholism, gaming addiction/disorder and so on
+• Behavioural addictions such as the internet, shopping, gambling, co-dependency, hoarding, sex addiction, pornography, love addiction, workaholism, gaming addiction/disorder (read below) and so on

 • Eating disorders such as anorexia, bulimia, binge eating disorder and other specified feeding and eating disorder (OSFED)